On this page

-The super co-contribution scheme is designed to help retirement savers build their super account balance by providing an additional payment from the government (up to $500) for super contributions you make yourself.
+The super co-contribution scheme is designed to help low and middle-income earners boost their retirement savings by providing an additional payment from the government (up to $500) for personal (after-tax) super contributions you make yourself.

 The actual amount you receive depends on your income and the size of your personal super contribution.
-From 1 July 2012 the maximum entitlement was frozen at $500, with the minimum payment being $20.
+From 1 July 2012 the maximum entitlement was frozen at $500, with the minimum payment made by the ATO into your super account being $20.
 Payment amounts are rounded up to the nearest multiple of five cents.

 How does the scheme work?

 The following case studies show how the co-contribution scheme works in real life: